epplex-xyz/epPlex/README.md

     - Token Metadata Program with Token2022 support is an assumed prerequisite for proper epNFT adoption
         - Token2022 audit should be finished by Q4 2023.
     - NOTE: Currently, Token2022 metadata is used, but it probably takes more time to be adopted by wallets
-        - I need to investigate how wallets index NFTs, whether it is purely based on MPLX Token Metadata Program.
+        - OBS: I need to investigate how wallets index NFTs, whether it is purely based on MPLX Token Metadata Program.
 - State-compression for cheaper minting fees
 - Event-based ephemerality e.g. self-destruct
     - when BTC reaches $100k